 Tamron 150 – 600 G2

 The perfect zoom lens will make all of the difference when it comes to wildlife and safari.
-A good focal length for a safari lens should come in at 200mm and up.
+An excellent focal length for a safari lens should come in at 200mm and up.
 That’s why Tamron’s 150-600 is a slam dunk.
-For the price, it’s really tough to beat this safari lens.
-It has an amazing feel in your hands and with solid build quality – albeit a bit heavy.
-The lens is sharp throughout and only sees a slight softening at 600mm, but it’s 600mm so who cares.
-You can snap a photo of a lion’s eye at that focal length…
+For the price, it’s tough to beat this safari lens.

 Canon 70 – 200mm